emily-gordy/PDO_prediction/README.md

 ## Pre-processing

 The code in the pre-processing folder begins with CESM2 OHC and SST on 4x4 lat x lon grid.
-First
+First the deseason file outputs the (unsmoothed) PDO index and individual deseasoned OHC grids.
+Secondly, savenn_input_output applies 6 month running mean smoothing to both OHC and PDO index, then puts the OHC maps into the required format for the ANN input (3x OHC grids, 4 months apart) so each row is one input sample.
+The output is the smoothed PDO index, and the OHC input grids, both as separate netCDF4 files.

+## Training the ANN